Arun Katiyar

 they had come across.
-SE raja was the brainchild of Ramesh Jain, Donald Bren Professor in Information and Computer Sciences at the University of California, Irvine and the founder of IEEE MultiMedia.
-SE raja failed to create the ambitious EventWeb it had set out to build.
+SEraja was the brainchild of Ramesh Jain, Donald Bren Professor in Information and Computer Sciences at the University of California, Irvine and the founder of IEEE MultiMedia.
+SEraja failed to create the ambitious EventWeb it had set out to build.
 In 2007, the project had to be shut down.
 Arun continues to pursue his interest in researching and writing about technology.
 He was part of the research and documentation team of the Karnataka Information and Technology Group 2020 (KIG 2020) constituted by the Government of Karnataka, India, in 2012 whose objective was to provide recommendations refocusing the state's goals in information technology.